|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The word pesto in Italian means "pounded," so conceivably anything that is pounded can be considered a pesto.
-Well, sort of.
+The word "pesto" in Italian means "pounded," so conceivably anything that is pounded can be considered a pesto.
 A pesto, in the traditional culinary sense, refers to an uncooked sauce made with fresh basil, garlic, pine nuts, Parmesan cheese, and olive oil.

-- 4 cups fresh basil leaves (coarsely chopped)
+4 cups packed fresh basil leaves, coarsely chopped

 Transfer pesto to a small bowl with a lid.
 Press a sheet of plastic wrap to the surface of the pesto, then seal with the lid until ready to use.